 We recently installed much need new windows in our house.
 The house is so much warmer now.
 Part of the revamp involved updating some of the curtains and curtain poles too.
-Of course, being the upcycler that I am, I managed to repurpose some of the curtain finials and rings into some colorful Boho DIY wooden ornaments.
+Of course, being the upcycler that I am, I managed to repurpose some of the curtain finials and rings into some colourful Boho DIY wooden ornaments.

 I’m a bit of a hoarder when it comes to odd pieces of junk.
 A few years ago, I made a wonderful scrap wooden Christmas tree with knobs and hooks from my collection of bits and pieces.
 These Boho wooden ornaments are in keeping with that same vibe.